Home Air Conditioning Installation

 If a homeowner is adding air conditioning to an existing furnace, it could be a full day to as many as five days depending on the system.
 When adding air conditioning systems, new electrical has to be run to bring it up to 220 volts and a larger breaker.
-The heating & air conditioning installers also need to run refrigerant lines and condensate lines.
+The heating and air conditioning installers also need to run refrigerant lines and condensate lines.

 But What About Mini Split Systems?

-Mini split systems still take several days to install, depending on the size and number of zones for the system.
+Mini-split systems still take several days to install, depending on the size and number of zones for the system.

-Mini splits still require refrigerant lines, electrical upgrades, and condensate drainage.
+Mini-splits still require refrigerant lines, electrical upgrades, and condensate drainage.
 Many people assume that a ductless air conditioning system is a quick, cheap, and easy solution like a wall or window unit.
 However, they are still investments in your home and have an outdoor unit and handlers (wall or ceiling units) inside of the home.